yoratoni/huawei-router-sms-forwarding/README.md

 # Senders whitelist
 # Example: ["+33937023216"] means that only SMS sent by this number are forwarded
 # Leaving the list empty deactivates this option
-# Spaces and uppercase characters have no effect (they are removed during the sender comparison)
+# Spaces and uppercase characters can be used
 SENDERS_WHITELIST=[]

 # Allows you to replace phone numbers by contact names inside the forwarded SMS